Kleene-Star/KleeneStar.Core/doc/kleenestar.priority.md

 |`priority_importer_policy`  |Import                             |`priority_import`
 |`priority_exporter_policy`  |Export                             |`priority_export`

-All actions—creation, modification, archiving, restoration, deletion, and permission changes—are logged in an audit-proof manner.
-Timestamps, user information, and the source of the action are recorded to ensure transparency and traceability throughout the system.
+All actions including creation, modification, archiving, restoration, deletion, and permission changes are logged in a manner that ensures audit security.
+Each entry records the timestamp, user information, and the origin of the action to maintain transparency and enable full traceability across the system.

 ## Conclusion

 Server-side priority management in **KleeneStar** provides a structured and powerful foundation for creating and maintaining priorities in the class context.
 By directly linking to class attributes and hierarchical organization, a flexible and extensible model emerges that can be efficiently integrated into existing processes.

-The central PriorityManager takes on all tasks related to storage, event processing, and lifecycle control.
+The central `PriorityManager` takes on all tasks related to storage, event processing, and lifecycle control.
 The user interface and REST API enable comprehensive operation and easy connection of external systems.

 However, further technical and conceptual details remain to be clarified for complete implementation.
 These include structural changes, performance aspects, accessibility, import and export functions, and consistent rights management across all system levels.